-If no traffic program station is found, "NO TRAF INFO" appears on the display, and the display returns to the previous mode and a beep sound.
+If no traffic program station is found, "No Traffic" will appear on the display for 5 seconds and the display returns to the previous mode.
+If the "TRAF" button is pushed when the compact disc player is on, the radio will start seeking traffic program stations.